strattonlead/minio-filesystem/Minio.FileSystem.Client/README.md

 # Minio.FileSystem.Backend

-Backend classes for the minio filesystem server
+Backend classes for the minio FileSystem server